The Wine-Dark Sea:

 took six.
 Several of these survived to fight

-Don’t wait to put the rebuilt The Habsburg Fleet on your game table!
-Join the Gold Club and find out how to get it at a discount!
+Don’t wait to put The Wine-Dark Sea on your game table!
+Join the Gold Club and find out how to get it before anyone else!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.